pcubillos/Cubillos2017_repack/README.md

 # Reproducible Research Compendium for:

-## Cubillos (2017): "An Algorithm to Compress Line-transition Data for Radiative-transfer Calculations"
+## Cubillos (2017), ApJ 859, 32: "An Algorithm to Compress Line-transition Data for Radiative-transfer Calculations" [[Link](http://adsabs.harvard.edu/abs/2017arXiv171002556C)]

-This paper is accepted for publication in ApJ.
 To download this compendium to your local machine, run the following command:
 ```shell
 git clone https://github.com/pcubillos/Cubillos2017_repack
 ```